U.S. judge says Citigroup can process Argentina's next bond payment

-NEW YORK A U.S. judge ruled on Monday that Citigroup Inc could process an $85 million interest payment by Argentina on bonds issued under its local laws following its 2002 default.
+NEW YORK A U.S. judge ruled on Monday that Citigroup Inc could process an $85 million (53.62 million pound) interest payment by Argentina on bonds issued under its local laws following its 2002 default.

 U.S. District Judge Thomas Griesa in New York said Citigroup could process the Dec.
 31 payment it receives on U.S. dollar-denominated Argentine law bonds.